liampetti/jADM1/README.md

   * Run as ODE (very slow!)
 * -event 0 0.0 true
   * Add state event to the simulation to tell it when to stop, three variables: variable number, variable value, rising/falling (true/false)

+For example, the default BSM2 200-day ADM1 steady state simulation can be run using the command

+> 				java -jar jADM1.jar -steady

 CSV files contain the variable values in a ';' separated string.
 The influent file can contain 42 or 26 variables (BSM2 export).